 Certain classes of procurement transactions require the review and processing of purchase contracts including:

 In these instances, a formal written contract with the vendor is required.
 The contract should include specific detailed information as it relates to performance, delivery dates, cost, payment, insurance, and all other applicable terms and conditions.
 If the vendor provides a PI with a contract, submit the contract to RFCUNY for review and signature by email (P&P@rfcuny.org).
 If applicable, include a completed Purchase Requisition Form.

 RFCUNY will negotiate the contract on behalf of a PI.
-Upon fully execution by the vendor and RFCUNY, a PI will receive a copy for their records.
+Upon fully execution by the vendor and RFCUNY, the PI will receive a copy for their records.

 PIs and staff who make purchasing commitments directly with vendors without following RFCUNY’s purchasing policy and guidelines may violate sponsor regulations or requirements.
 Situations may arise due to emergencies when purchase transactions are initiated outside of RFCUNY.
 In those cases, persons may obtain goods out of pocket or submit the vendor invoice to RFCUNY for payment.
 PIs and staff should, under no circumstance, pay for services out of pocket.